Review & Release History of Liquid Death Fruity Pebbles, Ritz Spicy Queso, & More

 Release Date

 While I can’t find an exact release date, the earliest mention I could find dates back to March 2025.
-Found at Dollar Tree early August 2025.
+Found at Dollar Tree in early August 2025.

 Lindt Excellence Raspberry Dark Chocolate Bar